 University of Minnesota Extension.
 (1995).
 Positive parenting I: A video-based parent education curriculum.
 St. Paul, MN: University of Minnesota Extension.
 This product is no longer available.

-Using Guidance Tools — Strategies for parents to use in managing conflict and to teach responsibility.
+Using Guidance Tools — Explore these strategies to help manage conflict and to teach responsibility to your children

 Guidelines for Setting Consequences — Use these guidelines to select effect consequences for your child.